wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/DataVisualization/DataVisualization-OpenSource-List.md

 * [iHover #Project#](http://gudh.github.io/ihover/dist/index.html#): iHover is an impressive hover effects collection, powered by pure CSS3, no dependency, work well with Bootstrap 3!

+* [cssfx #Project#](https://cssfx.dev/): A carefully crafted collection designed with a focus on fluidity, simplicity, and ease of use.
+Powered by CSS with minimal markup.
+Completely open source and MIT licensed.

 ## Tween Animation | 补间动画

 - [react-motion #Project#](https://github.com/chenglou/react-motion): A spring that solves your animation problems.